Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 |Total loan cost||$23,790.96 with monthly payments or $23,765.04 with biweekly payments|

 *The information in this example, including rates, fees and terms, is provided as a representative transaction.
 The actual cost of the product may vary depending on the retailer, the product specs and other factors.

-Hyundai has several buyer programs that you might be able to take advantage of:
+Hyundai has a few special offers that you might be able to take advantage of: